UKFELs/Puffin/README.txt

 The sub-directories include:

-  source/    -  This contains the main source code written in C
-                and Fortran 90.

-  compile/   -  Some example compilation and linking scripts.

   doc/       -  Some documentation - see 'puffin_notes.pdf'

   inputs/    -  Some example input files.

   scripts/   -  Example job submission scripts

+  source/    -  This contains the main source code written in C
+                and Fortran 90.

   utilities/ -  Python scripts to manipulate output files